RiskSense raises $12 million to prioritize security risks — like safeguarding midterm elections

 RiskSense provides clear remediation guidance to ensure that what is fixed actually reduces an organization’s overall risk.
 The RiskSense Security Score (RS3) gives chief information security officers and boards more visibility into their temporal risk with a simple, credit-like score, as well as offering a framework for tracking and making improvements over time, the company said.

 According to a recent Gartner report, IT security managers often ask about prioritizing risks.
 They may have 1,000 critical vulnerabilities but can only fix 100 in a month.
-Which ones should they focus on?
-That’s the question RiskSense answers.
+RiskSense answers the question of which ones to focus on first.

-“I’ve evaluated hundreds of security companies and what I admire most about RiskSense is their focus on addressing the one problem every organization faces — reducing risk by prioritizing the vulnerabilities that need immediate attention,” said Dave DeWalt, founder of NightDragon and now a strategic advisor to the RiskSense board of directors, in a statement.
+“I’ve evaluated hundreds of security companies, and what I admire most about RiskSense is their focus on addressing the one problem every organization faces — reducing risk by prioritizing the vulnerabilities that need immediate attention,” said Dave DeWalt, founder of NightDragon and now a strategic advisor to the RiskSense board of directors, in a statement.
 “Reducing IT risk is now a board-level topic, and RiskSense provides CEOs and their boards a solution and framework for reducing risk and continuously evaluating their risk assessment in business terms.”

 The company was founded in 2016 and has 95 employees.
 It has raised $24.2 million to date.
 Asked what sets it apart, the company said in an email, “RiskSense is an overlay technology that makes existing security products better.
 It gathers and correlates threat and vulnerability data from security tools inside a company and external threat intelligence sources.
 Then it uses an analytics engine to determine which threats pose the most imminent risk to the company and risk-scores them.
 This allows security teams to prioritize and focus on fixing the most important vulnerabilities first.
 For example, they are working with several states to harden election systems security ahead of the midterm elections.”